A Survey on Diffusion Language Models: Challenges and Future Directions

 {\textbf{2) Infrastructure.}} While the training, fine-tuning, and inference of AR models have been significantly simplified and accelerated by open-source, highly optimized libraries and frameworks (e.g., Hugging Face Transformers~\cite{wolf2020transformers}), DLMs still lag behind in this regard.
 Currently, major machine learning ecosystems offer little to no native support for DLMs, posing practical challenges for researchers and developers.
 Furthermore, during inference, DLMs lack mature, open-source deployment infrastructure akin to vLLM~\cite{kwon2023efficient}, making efficient serving of DLMs difficult.

 {\textbf{3) Long Sequence and Dynamic-Length Generation.}} DLMs are typically trained to denoise fixed-length sequences under a diffusion-based objective, which makes it challenging to generalize to longer or dynamically sized sequences at inference time.
 Most existing DLMs are limited to a maximum context length of 4,096 tokens, and widely used extrapolation techniques in AR models for longer sequences remain underexplored in the DLM setting.
 This limitation hinders the applicability of DLMs in tasks requiring long-context understanding or complex reasoning.
 In addition, DLMs generally require the generation length to be predetermined during inference, making them ill-suited for dynamic-length generation.
 Although DLMs can predict an [EOS] token and omit displaying tokens generated afterward, the entire sequence is still fully updated throughout the denoising process, regardless of whether the generation has logically ended, which leads to unnecessary computational overhead.
+Recent work has begun to address this limitation through both training-based~\cite{Dreamon2025,yang2025diffusion} and training-free~\cite{li2025beyond,chen2025dpad} approaches.
 In addition, masked DLMs utilize full bidirectional attention at every denoising step, which incurs a computational cost of $\mathcal{O}(N^2)$ per step, where $N$ is the sequence length.
 Assuming a fixed number of tokens are unmasked at each step, the total number of denoising steps scales linearly with $N$, leading to an overall inference complexity of $\mathcal{O}(N^3)$.
 Without architectural optimizations such as KV-Cache, this cubic time complexity severely limits the scalability of DLMs for long-sequence generation in real-world applications.